 33. Sixes and Sevens

-Head to Sixes and Sevens in The Valley to really get yourself immersed with the Brissie locals.
+Head to Sixes and Sevens on James Street to really get yourself immersed with the Brissie locals.
 This awesome space serves up great food and drinks.
 Try ordering a whole bunch of stuff to share, including Poutine, BBQ short ribs, fish fingers and prawn pick-up sticks.
 Delicious.
 Find Sixes and Sevens here.

-Go to Cove Bar and Dining at Southbank.
-It’s a great spot for people watching and offers awesome views of the city and river, a great place to chill out with a glass of wine on a lazy afternoon.
-Find Cove Bar and Dining here.
+Go to Popolo Italian Kitchen & Bar at South Bank.
+It’s a great spot for people-watching and offers awesome views of the city and river, a great place to chill out with a glass of wine on a lazy afternoon.
+Find Popolo Italian Kitchen & Bar here.

 35. Open-air cinema